flutter-cavalry/ph_picker_view_controller/README.md

 /// [preferredAssetRepresentationMode] same as `PHPickerViewController.preferredAssetRepresentationMode`.
 ///
 /// [selection] same as `PHPickerViewController.selection`.
+///
+/// [fileRepresentation] same as `PHPickerViewController.fileRepresentation`.
+/// Defaults to `UTType.data.identifier`.
+///
+/// [appendLiveVideos] If true, appends Live Photo video assets to the results.
-/// [fileRepresentation] defaults to `UTType.item.identifier`.
-Use this to
+/// Use [PHPickerResult.liveVideoUrl] and [PHPickerResult.liveVideoPath] to access them.
-/// specify the file representation of the picked assets.
-/// For example, live photos are represented as MOV files.
-To get GIF files,
-/// pass `public.image` instead.
 await _plugin.pick(
         filter: {
           'any': ['livePhotos', 'videos'],